Graph Foundation Models: Concepts, Opportunities and Challenges: Background

 \subsubsection{Backbone Architectures}

 An early breakthrough in foundation models is pre-trained language models (PLMs), designed to capture context-aware word representations, which proved remarkably effective as versatile semantic features.
-For instance, BERT \cite{devlin2018bert}, grounded in the parallelizable Transformer architecture \cite{vaswani2017attention} with self-attention mechanisms, is conceived through the pre-training of bidirectional language models with specifically designed pretext tasks on vast unlabeled data.
-This landmark study significantly elevates the performance benchmarks for NLP tasks and serves as a catalyst for a plethora of subsequent research, establishing the prevailing pre-training and fine-tuning learning paradigm.

 Furthermore, researchers have observed that increasing the scale of PLMs, whether by augmenting model size or training data, frequently results in increased model capacity for downstream tasks.
-These larger PLMs, collectively referred to as LLMs, exhibit distinctive behaviors compared to their smaller counterparts (e.g., the 1.5B-parameter GPT-2 and 175B-parameter GPT-3).
-After training on massive text datasets, they manifest remarkable capabilities, often referred to as emergent abilities \cite{wei2022emergent}, such as in-context learning \cite{bommasani2021opportunities}.
+These larger PLMs, collectively referred to as LLMs, exhibit emergent abilities \cite{wei2022emergent} compared to their smaller counterparts (e.g., the 1.5B-parameter GPT-2 and 175B-parameter GPT-3).
 LLMs primarily utilize the Transformer architecture, because highly parallelizable Transformer-based architectures accelerate the pre-training stage and enable the utilization of massive datasets.
-In the context of Transformer models, tokens serve as the input and represent units at the word level in natural language texts.
-Typically, LLMs containing hundreds of billions (or more) of parameters \cite{zhao2023survey}, exemplified by models such as GPT-3 \cite{brown2020language}, PaLM \cite{PaLM}, Galactica \cite{Galactica}, and LLaMA \cite{LLaMA}.
+In Transformer models, tokens serve as the input and represent units at the word level in natural language texts.